JunhuiShen/Fair-PCA-via-EigOpt/README.md

 # Fair PCA via Eigenvalue Optimization

-This repository contains the implementation of the Fair PCA algorithm using eigenvalue optimization, as presented in the paper "Fair and Efficient: Hidden Convexity of Fair PCA and Fast Solution via Eigenvalue Optimization," by Junhui Shen (University of California, Davis), Aaron Davis (University of Kentucky), Ding Lu (University of Kentucky), and Zhaojun Bai (University of California, Davis).
+This repository contains the implementation of the Fair PCA via EigOpt algorithm and relevant numerical experiments, as presented in the paper "Fair and Efficient: Hidden Convexity of Fair PCA and Fast Solution via Eigenvalue Optimization," by Junhui Shen (University of California, Davis), Aaron Davis (University of Kentucky), Ding Lu (University of Kentucky), and Zhaojun Bai (University of California, Davis).

 ## Algorithm Implementation